Why is it important

 Policy and Commitment

-B.Grimm Power places the highest priority to occupational health and safety management.
-We are committed to improve our efficiency and operation to enhance occupational health, safety and environment in compliance with international standards including prevention and mitigation of the impact that occurred to surrounding communities nearby our power plants.
-We promote a safety culture and healthy employees with the goal to become zero workplace accident organisation by the Occupational Health, Safety, and Environment Policy which applies to all operations, subsidiaries, joint ventures and contractors under our control.
+B.Grimm Power places the highest priority on occupational health and safety management, encompassing both strategic direction and performance outcomes.
+We are committed to continuously improving operational efficiency and operation to enhance occupational health, safety and environment in accordance with international standards, while preventing and mitigating potential impact on communities surrounding our power plants.
+We promote a safety culture and employee well-being, with the aim of becoming zero workplace accident organisation.
+To achieve this, we have established an Occupational Health, Safety, and Environment (OHS&E) Policy which applies to all operations including employees, subsidiaries, joint ventures and contractors under our supervision.
 The policy encompasses the following:

-• Strictly monitor and follow up on operations to ensure compliance with applicable laws, regulations, and international standards related to occupational health and safety.
+• Strictly monitor and review operations to ensure compliance with applicable laws, regulations, and international occupational health and safety standards.

 • Apply advanced technologies and innovations to improve operational efficiency and enhance workplace safety.

-• Set targets and objectives to reduce risks and minimise social and environmental impacts resulting from resource consumption and pollution, in alignment with our commitment to continuous improvement in occupational health, safety, and environmental management.
+• Establish targets and objectives to reduce risks and minimise social and environmental impacts resulting from resource consumption and pollution, in line with our commitment to continuous improvement in occupational health, safety, and environmental management.

-• Assess risks that may impact occupational health, safety and environment and establish preventive and corrective measures.
-Additionally, develop emergency response plans to address, prevent, and control potential damage or hazards.
+• Assess risks that may impact occupational health, safety and environment, and implement preventive and corrective measures, including the development of emergency response plans to prevent, manage, and control potential incidents.

 • Raise awareness and provide training for employees and relevant stakeholders to enhance their skills, knowledge, and understanding of occupational health, safety, and environmental risks and impacts from operations.
 Encourage employee participation in providing feedback to improve the company’s occupational health, safety, and environmental management system.

-• Define the governance structure and responsibilities of committees overseeing the Occupational Health, Safety, and Environment Policy.
+• Establish a governance structure and define the roles and responsibilities of relevant committees overseeing the Occupational Health, Safety, and Environment Policy.

 Governance Structure